 - Where a standard procurement process conducted in accordance with this Bylaw and applicable procedures and protocols has not resulted in the receipt of any Bids; - b.
-Where only one Supplier is able to meet the requirements of a procurement in order to: - i.
+Where only one Supplier is able to meet the requirements of a Non-Standard Procurement in order to: - i.
 Ensure compatibility with existing products; - ii.
 Recognize exclusive rights, such as exclusive licenses, copyright and patent rights; or - iii.
-Maintain specialized products that must be maintained by the manufacturer or its representative; - c.
+Maintain specialized products that must be maintained by the

+- manufacturer or its representative; - c.
 Where there is an absence of competition for technical reasons and the Deliverables can only be supplied by one particular Supplier and no alternative or substitute exists; - d.
 The procurement is for additional deliveries by the original Supplier of Deliverables that were not included in the initial procurement if a change of Supplier: - i.
 Cannot be made for economic or technical reasons such as requirements of interchangeability or interoperability with existing equipment, software, services or installations procured under the initial procurement; and - ii.
-Would cause significant inconvenience or substantial duplication of costs for the City;
+Would cause significant inconvenience or substantial duplication of costs for the City; - e.

-- e.
 For the procurement of Deliverables relating to matters of a confidential or privileged nature where the disclosure of those matters through an open competition could reasonably be expected to compromise government confidentiality, cause economic disruption or otherwise be contrary to the public interest; - f.
 When the Deliverables can be provided by any of the subsidiaries of the City of Peterborough Holdings Inc., and City staff elect to use their services; - g.
 For the procurement of Deliverables from a Public Body; - h.
-For the procurement of goods under exceptionally advantageous circumstances such as bankruptcy or receivership, but not for routine purchases; - i.
-For the procurement of a prototype of a first good or service to be developed in the course of and for a particular contract for research, experiment, study or original development, but not for any subsequent purchases; - j.
-For the procurement of Deliverables that is financed primarily from donations that are subject to conditions that are inconsistent with a standard procurement process conducted in accordance with this By-law and applicable procedures and protocols; or - k.
-The procurement is otherwise exempt from the requirements to conduct an Open Competition under all applicable trade agreements and it is in the best interests of the City to proceed with a Non-Standard Procurement.
+For the procurement of goods under exceptionally advantageous circumstances such as bankruptcy or receivership, but not for routine purchases; - Where the procurement contributes to the Social Value Objectives, offers Best Value, and can be obtained from a registered not-for-profit social enterprise under the Trade Agreement exception; - j.
+For the procurement of a prototype of a first good or service to be developed in the course of and for a particular contract for research, experiment, study or original development, but not for any subsequent purchases; - k.
+For the procurement of Deliverables that is financed primarily from donations that are subject to conditions that are inconsistent with a standard procurement process conducted in accordance with this By-law and applicable procedures and protocols; or - I. The procurement is otherwise exempt from the requirements to conduct an Open Competition under all applicable trade agreements, and it is in the best interests of the City to proceed with a Non-Standard Procurement.